bet365 Gold Cup Betting 2022

 The bet365 Gold Cup is staged at Sandown Park racecourse and is always run around the third week of April – the 2021 bet365 Gold Cup is set to be run on Saturday 24th April.

 The bet365 Gold Cup 2021 was run on 24th April 2021.

 bet365 Gold Cup Odds

 You can expect to see the bet365 Gold Cup odds from most of the leading bookmakers in their ante-post section.
-These bet365 Gold Cup odds will be on offer for most of the jumps season, but will hot-up as the race draws nearer in April.
+These bet365 Gold Cup odds will be on offer for most of the jumps season, but will hot-up as the race draws nearer in April each year.

 With the bet365 Gold Cup being a handicap race, the bet365 Gold Cup betting odds are generally very competitive and in recent years it’s been a poor race for punters.

-At the Bet365 jump finale, the last bet365 Gold Cup winning favourite was back in 2000, when a horse called Beau rewarded favourite backers.
+At the Bet365 jump finale fixture – the last bet365 Gold Cup-winning favourite was back in 2000, when a horse called Beau rewarded favourite backers.

 bet365 Gold Cup Runners

 It’s quite common to see bet365 Gold Cup runners reappear in the race year-after-year, like back in 2003 when the Paul Nicholls-trained Ad Hoc won the race after also taking the prize in 2001.

 The 2019 bet365 Gold Cup winner was Talkischeap, who provided trainer Alan King with his first winner in the race and at bet365 Gold Cup odds of 7/1, figured prominently in the bet365 Gold Cup betting market beforehand.

 bet365 Gold Cup Tips

-The are many bet365 Gold Cup tips in the build-up to the race with horse racing tipsters and pundits giving their views in the bet365 Gold Cup runners.
+The are many bet365 Gold Cup tips in the build-up to the race with horse racing tipsters and pundits giving their views of the bet365 Gold Cup runners.